networknt/light-doc/content/en/style/light-eventuate-4j/getting-started.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The light-eventuate-4j framework is a service mesh infrastructure that provide messaging and Event Sourcing/CQRS.
+The light-eventuate-4j framework is a service mesh infrastructure that provides messaging and Event Sourcing/CQRS.

 If you are a developer that working on microservices built with light-rest-4j/light-graphql-4j/light-hybrid-4j and want to leverage light-eventuate-4j for ES/CQRS, then you can start the light-eventuate-4j services with docker-compose in light-docker.

-For details steps, please refer to [light-eventuate-4j getting started][]
+For detailed steps, please refer to [light-eventuate-4j getting started][]

 If you want to contribute to light-eventuate or dig into the details on how it works, you have to clone the project and build on your local.